 Complications with Horizontal Wisdom Teeth

 You must have oral surgery to remove horizontal wisdom teeth.
 Horizontal placement results in impacted wisdom teeth.
 This type of wisdom tooth rarely erupts through the gum line.
 When a horizontal wisdom tooth begins to move, it can place pressure on your existing teeth.
-This often results in severe pain and crooked teeth.
+This often results in severe pain and crooked tooth.

 If your wisdom tooth is diagonal, it may partially erupt through the gum line.
 You must still have surgery since part of the tooth is impacted.
 Infections can begin when your gum line becomes compromised.
 Adhere to a strict oral hygiene routine to avoid infection when any new tooth begins to erupt.
 The professionals at Emergency Dentist can determine the position of your wisdom teeth and make a treatment plan to resolve pain.

 Is it possible to have two sets of wisdom teeth?

 It is rare to have two sets of wisdom teeth, however it is possible.
 Dentists can usually see a second set of molars on x-rays.
 This way you can know what to expect.
 Some people do not have wisdom teeth at all.

 How to know if your wisdom tooth will grow impacted or not?

 Dentists use x-rays to find the position of wisdom teeth.
 If you do not visit your dentist regularly, you may not know your teeth remain impacted.
 You may end up at the emergency dentist with pain and swelling as your impacted teeth begin to move.